CobzarencuR/Soil-moisture-and-Temperature/README.md

-# Soil mosture & Temperature
+# Soil moisture & Temperature

 This code is just for receiving the information given by the pins.